Factbox: Key elements of Obama's $447 billion jobs plan

 -- $8 billion for tax credits for long-term unemployed.

+Republicans want to pair any extension of unemployment insurance with as-yet-unspecified reforms in how the system operates.

-(Compiled by Alister Bull, Jeff Mason, Laura MacInnis and Caren Bohan; Editing by John O'Callaghan)
+(Compiled by Alister Bull, Jeff Mason, Laura MacInnis, Andy Sullivan and Caren Bohan in Washington; Editing by Cynthia Osterman)